 If, however, Blackboard is able to find a strategic buyer willing to pay the higher price, then the effect on current and prospective customers would largely depend on why that company is making the purchase.
 This scenario would lead to greater chance of significant change for customers, whether for good or bad (or both).

 It will be interesting to find out if the Reuters story is indeed accurate and if Blackboard does get acquired.
 We’ll keep watching.

-Update 8/4: Clarified language on EBITDA multiples for software industry."Blackboard Potential Sale: Market timing, financials, and some thoughts on potential buyers",
+Update 8/4: Clarified language on EBITDA multiples for software industry.

 - From Wikinvest: EBITDA, which stands for “Earnings Before Interest, Taxes, Depreciation, and Amortization”, is a way of evaluating a company’s profitability which excludes items that make comparisons across companies difficult and which are viewed as not central to the company’s core operations. [↩]

 - Credit to Michael Feldstein for the thought process in this paragraph. [↩]